Nogai Khan: Ascension of Talabuga

-Third Mongol invasion of Poland
+Failure in Poland and Circassia and conflict with Talabuga

 Nogai and Talabuga made a third raid against Poland in 1287/1288 but were defeated by a contingency of Eastern European armies.

-Raid on Circassia

 Following the unsuccessful raid on Poland, Nogai and Talabuga made another expedition, this time into Circassia.
 There they pillaged and killed at will.
 However, on their return to their winter quarters, heavy snows caused Talabuga's army to get lost on the return and suffer greatly.
 Nogai's army made their way to winter quarters safe and sound.
 Talabuga blamed this on Nogai.

-Conflict with Talabuga

 Nogai and Talabuga had never gotten along, and their quarrelling during the invasions of Poland and Circassia is held by 19th-century Russian historian Nikolay Karamzin to be a major reason for the heavy losses taken in those expeditions.
 In autumn of 1290, Talabuga, thinking Nogai was conspiring against him, decided to muster an army and march against his general.
 Nogai decided to feign ignorance, though he knew full well Talabuga's distaste for him; he also sent letters to Talabuga's mother, saying he had personal advice to give to the khan that he could only do alone, essentially requesting a formal meeting of princes.
 Talabuga's mother advised him to trust Nogai, and subsequently, Talabuga disbanded most of his forces and showed up for a meeting with Nogai with only a small retinue.
 According to Rashid Al-Din, Nogai received Talabuga warmly and feigned illness to appear more harmless.

 However, Nogai was duplicitous; he had arrived at the designated meeting spot accompanied by a large group of soldiers and Tokhta, as well as three sons of Mengu-Timur.
 While Nogai and Talabuga met, Nogai's men sprung out in an ambush, quickly capturing Talabuga and his supporters; Nogai, with the help of protégés, then strangled Talabuga to death.
 After this, he turned to the young Tokhta and said: "Talabuga has usurped the throne of your father, and your brothers who are with him have agreed to arrest you and put you to death.
 I deliver them up to you, and you may do with them as you will."
 Tokhta subsequently had them killed.
 For his role in placing Tokhta on the throne, Nogai received the revenues of the Crimean trade cities.
 Nogai then beheaded many of the Mongol nobles who were supporters of Talabuga, in order to consolidate the rule of his supposed puppet khan.
 Tokhta was declared khan in early 1291.